Optimizing resource efficiencies for scalable full-stack quantum computers: PARAMETERS FOR THE FULL-STACK SUPERCONDUCTING QUANTUM COMPUTER

-As stated in Sec.~\ref{Sect:optimizing-fault-tolerant}, we find the optimal value of four parameters: the temperature of the signal generation, $T_{\rm gen}$ (top stage in Fig.\ref{Fig:full-stack-stages}), the temperature of the qubits, $T_{\rm qb}$, the total attenuation $A$ between $T_{\text{gen}}$ and $T_{\text{qb}}$, the error correction's concatenation level, $k$.
+As stated in Sec.~\ref{Sect:optimizing-fault-tolerant}, we find the optimal value of four parameters: the temperature of the signal generation $T_{\rm gen}$ (top stage in Fig.\ref{Fig:full-stack-stages}), the temperature of the qubits $T_{\rm qb}$, the total attenuation $A$ between $T_{\text{gen}}$ and $T_{\text{qb}}$, and the concatenation level $k$ for the error correction.
 However, there are many more parameters in our model that are not optimized.
 For these, our philosophy is to take optimistic but realistic numbers of the current state of the art.
-When we are forced to make simplifications, we aim for a simplification which gets that contribution to power consumption within an order of magnitude of the correct result.
-However, there is one critical parameter for which we are vastly more optimistic than the state of the art; we assume that the qubits and gates are at least {\it a few orders of magnitude better} than those in Google's current Sycamore chips.
-The reason for this vastly optimistic assumption is that concatenated error correction (Steane 7-qubit code) fails unless the error is below the threshold $\pthr= 2 \times 10^{-5}$.
-While Google's current Sycamore chips typically have 2 qubit gate error probability of about 0.01, other recent works \cite{Wang2022Jan} suggest that error probability per gate of $2\times 10^{-4}$ might soon be achievable (taking their $T_2$ with a gate time of 100\,ns).
-Thus we hope that error probabilities significantly below the threshold $\pthr$, should be achieved within a few years.
+When we are forced to make simplifications, we aim for a simplification that gets that contribution to power consumption within an order of magnitude of the correct result.
+There is, however, one critical parameter for which we are vastly more optimistic than the state of the art: We assume that the qubits and gates are at least {\it a few orders of magnitude better} than those in Google's current Sycamore chips.
+The reason for this vastly optimistic assumption is that concatenated error correction scheme based on the 7-qubit code fails unless the error is below the threshold $\pthr= 2 \times 10^{-5}$.
+While Google's current Sycamore chips typically have 2-qubit gate error probability of about 0.01, other recent works \cite{Wang2022Jan} suggest that error probability per gate of $2\times 10^{-4}$ might soon be achievable (taking their $T_2$ with a gate time of 100\,ns).
+Thus, we hope that error probabilities significantly below the threshold $\pthr$ should be achieved within a few years.

-We take the gate times for physical gates from Google's Sycamore chip \cite{Google-Sycamore-datasheet}, except that we take a longer 2-qubit gate time of $\tau_{\rm 2qb}=100\,$ns, because we have in mind long-range 2-qubit gates necessary for concatenated error correction; this can be done by making the qubits interact with each other through a bus via a cross-resonance technique \cite{chow2011simple,Sheldon2016Jun}.
-This makes the two-qubit gate slower than in the Sycamore chip, and makes this the longest gate time in our modeling.
-The computer's time-step (its clock cycle) is fixed by this gate time, hence $\tau_{\rm step}\sim 100\,$ns in our model.
+We take the gate times for physical gates from Google's Sycamore chip \cite{Google-Sycamore-datasheet}, except that we take a longer 2-qubit gate time of $\tau_{\rm 2qb}=100\,$ns, because we have in mind the long-range 2-qubit gates necessary for the 7-qubit code scheme.
+This can be done, for example, by making the qubits interact with each other through a bus via a cross-resonance technique \cite{chow2011simple,Sheldon2016Jun}.
+This makes the 2-qubit gate slower than in the Sycamore chip, and makes this the longest gate time in our modeling.
+The computer's time-step (its clock cycle) is fixed by this gate time, and hence $\tau_{\rm step}\sim 100\,$ns in our model.